BFM 36 Opening in Santa Maria Maggiore

 The Maestro Gherardo Cimini live-scores "The Last Laugh" by Friedrich Wilhelm Murnau

 As per tradition, the opening night of BFM36 will be characterized by a very special event in a unique and evocative setting, that of the Santa Maria Maggiore Basilica in the Città Alta in Bergamo.
-Playing the organ of the Basilica, Maestro Gerardo Cimini will live score a masterpiece of the silent film era (1924): The Last Laugh, by Friedrich Wilhelm Murnau.
+Playing the organ of the Basilica, Maestro Gerardo Chimini will live score a masterpiece of the silent film era (1924): The Last Laugh, by Friedrich Wilhelm Murnau.

 Reservations mandatory: write to email@example.com specifying name, e-mail address and phone number.